ampproject/amphtml/extensions/amp-story/amp-story.md

 ### (5/2018) **New features for the bookend**

 We are adding new capabilities to the amp-stories bookend, enabling richer component support and visual layouts.
-The new features are:
+Some of the new features:

-* The share providers can now be specified in a specific order.
+* The share providers will now be sorted according to the JSON configuration.
 * New bookend components:
   * Call to action links
   * Text box